Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

 We now analyze the critical role of our flow-conditioned initialization network in warm-starting the SF solver.
-To do so, we perform an ablation study where we bypass this network and initialize the SF solver directly with the output from the flow policy.
-This experiment tests whether the near-optimal trajectories produced by the flow policy are a sufficient initial guess for robust convergence.
+In an ablation study, we bypassed the initialization network and initialized the SF solver directly with outputs from the flow policy.
+This tests whether the near-optimal trajectories produced by the flow policy alone suffice for robust convergence.
 This direct approach is significantly less effective as shown in Figures \ref{res_16} and \ref{res_32}.
-The decay of both the primal and fixed-point residuals is substantially slower than our full model, including the initialization network.
+The decay of both primal and fixed-point residuals is substantially slower than our full model, including the initialization network.
 This outcome highlights a key design insight: the flow policy and the SF solver have distinct objectives.
 The flow policy is trained solely to imitate expert data and is therefore agnostic to the optimization landscape of the downstream solver.
 In contrast, the initialization network is explicitly trained to bridge this divide.
 It learns to refine the flow policy's output, transforming it into a starting point that is not just near-optimal in trajectory space, but is also a more effective initial guess for the SF solver's specific optimization process.